 5. Cybersecurity Threats to Physical Security Systems

 The more sophisticated digital tools you incorporate into your educational institution’s security structure, the more those systems become vulnerable to cyberattacks.
 Communication devices, access control panels, and surveillance cameras are usually networked.
-Thus, a hack on the network facility may pose a threat not only to data but also to the physical safety of staff and students.
+Thus, a network hack may pose a threat not only to data but also to the physical safety of staff and students.
 Inadequate cybersecurity would allow hackers to disable cameras, open doors, or access sensitive recordings.

 To fortify your systems, it is essential to adopt practical encryption standards, implement regular hardware updates, and use secure access codes.
-This approach mitigates the effects of a possible breach by incorporating other types of defense, such as network segmentation and multi-factor authentication.
+This approach mitigates the effects of a potential breach by incorporating additional defenses, such as network segmentation and multi-factor authentication.
 Additionally, coordination with IT teams warrants that the physical and digital security plans work in harmony.

 Cybersecurity is no longer a unique issue in the modern day, as it has become an integral part of campus security.
 Ultimately, vigilance and proactivity enable you to prevent vulnerabilities before they become realities, giving you the advantage of having a solid, stable, and resilient stance throughout the entire security system.